 Generally, the property owner collects rent from tenants, which is treated as taxable rental income.
 Any expense associated operating the rental property is used as a deduction against taxable rental income.
 This is simple to follow in practice, so let’s look at an example.

 Let’s say a taxpayer collected $30,000 of rental income for a given year and the expenses to maintain and operate the rental property were $10,000.
 The taxpayer has taxable income of only $20,000 (the $30,000 rental income less the $10,000 in rental property expenses).
 A detailed list of income and expenses are located on Schedule E and are ultimately reported under the income section of Form 1040.
 With few exceptions (such as foreign tax credits to avoid double taxation and changes to depreciation) a foreign rental property is treated the same as a domestic rental property.

 One of the differences in owning foreign property rentals abroad versus domestically is depreciation.
 Depreciation is an accounting method of allocating the cost of a tangible asset over its useful life and is used to account for declines in value.
-In other words, the IRS allows a depreciation expense against rental income based on the cost of the rental property.
+In other words, the IRS allows a depreciation expense against rental income based on the cost of the regular rental property or overseason rental property.